GIRL AND SCRAP METAL

 We are built to change, to grow, to heal, to thrive.

 You are deserving of love.
 Nothing anyone ever did to your little girl self can take that away.
 That little girl in you who was used and neglected deserves freedom from her scrap metal identity.
 She was not at fault.
 She is not the problem.
-She was a little girl who should have been treasured at all cost.
+She was a little girl who should have been treasured at all costs.
 She did not cause it, and she could not have stopped it.

 The metamorphosis from a heart of scrap metal to the heart of a women is a powerful journey.

 The girl in the photo is me.
 I didn’t always get what I needed and often experienced what no little girl should.
-But I am learning to take care of my little girl self who believed very early she was nothing.
+But I am learning to take care of my little girl self, who believed very early that she was nothing.
 When we begin to believe we are something other than scrap metal, that cold, rigid, indifferent, self-protective place in the middle of our chests starts beating anew.

 Scrap metal be gone!